JeremyLikesCats/Super_Koala_run/README.md

 # Super Koala Run

-This is a game made in collaboration with MrKoalaGames (https://github.com/MrKoalaGames) in Y9 for a school project!
+This is a game made in collaboration with MrKoalaGames (https://github.com/MrKoalaGames) in Y9 as a school project!

 # About